analyticbastard/monkeyproblem/README.md

 computer time so that a monkey agent can decide whether to abort the jump to grab the rope.
 If no other monkey jumped before and the 1 second to grab the rope has passed, the agent will change its state to effectively hold it and cross the Canyon.

+## Protocol

+Each monkey needs to jump to get hold of the rope.
+It takes 1 second to do this.
+While it is jumping it might notice that other monkeys started jumping before him or that there is a monkey hanging from the rope.
+If a monkey is hanging from the rope, the monkey checks whether it goes in the same direction, and aborts if it is not.

+On the other hand, when jumping to grab the rope the protocol is as follows:

+If we are in the same direction than the last known monkey on the rope check if other monkeys in the same direction jumped before.

+### Jumping policy

+Here we define what jumping before means.
+In this case, it coincides with the monkey name (path) so that everything can look clear upon a glance.

+When a monkey grabs the rope, the last jumping monkey name is reset, because it is updated with the winning candidate to grab the rope.

+## Implementation

+The implementation uses Akka.
+There are Akka scheduled timers to poll for jumping monkeys and hanging monkeys.

 ## Self-documented code